VLSI-EDA/PoC/docs/PoC/alt/index.rst

 alt
 ===

-These are Altera specific entities....
+..
+TODO:: This namespace is reserved for Altera specific entities.